 Switzerland Tunnel Sets High Bar For Rail Projects

-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 Eleanor Beardsley reports.

-Eight people died digging the tunnel a mile-and-a-half below the Gotthard massif.
+ELEANOR BEARDSLEY: Eight people died digging the tunnel a mile-and-a-half below the Gotthard massif.
 Engineers had to overcome crumbling rock and underground rivers they found along the way.

-Six million passengers a year will soon be whizzing from Zurich to Milan in two and a half hours at an average speed of 150 miles per hour.
+BEARDSLEY: Six million passengers a year will soon be whizzing from Zurich to Milan in two and a half hours at an average speed of 150 miles per hour.
 And there's even more to be proud of, says Swiss Department of Transport director Peter Fuglistaller.

 BEARDSLEY: The entire Swiss nation was captivated by the project, following it every step of the way.

-Unidentified Man: In June, the first tunnel boring machine arrives from Ertvelde(ph).
+LOUISE KELLY: In June, the first tunnel boring machine arrives from Ertvelde(ph).

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.